dylen400mh/linked-list/README.md

 ## LinkedList Factory

-The LinkedList class/factory represents the linked list and provides various functions for manipulation:
+The LinkedList factory represents the linked list and provides various functions for manipulation:

 - `append(value)`: Adds a new node containing `value` to the end of the list.
 - `prepend(value)`: Adds a new node containing `value` to the start of the list.